harrycresswell/harry/content/writing/21-12-16-more-of-a-thing.md

 Maybe I’m overthinking it, but that’s only because I want this course to be more than the typical  tutorial.
 At least this *lite* branding exercise has helped make it feel like more of a thing.

-At some point I should share [this course on Twitter](https://twitter.com/practicalhugo) and I will in time.
+At some point I should share this course on Twitter and maybe I will in time.
 But it’s almost the holidays and I doubt many of you are listening.
 One thing at a time, I’m in no rush and I’m having fun with it.